Installing soSIMPLE Calendar

 soSIMPLE was designed to provide an easy way to create and deploy good-looking calendars for your solutions.

 To get started, click the “New Calendar” button in soSIMPLE Calendar Settings.
 This will walk you the few short steps to add a calendar to your solution.

 Once you’ve set up your first calendar, you’ll find endless variations and options you can add to your calendar.
-We suggest starting off small and adding features as you get comfortable with Calendar Builder.
+We suggest starting off small and adding features as you get comfortable with soSIMPLE Calendar Settings.

 Next step: Your First Calendar